 A whole new world opens up when you begin to understand the Japanese language, culture and customs.
 From little things like ordering at a restaurant to extended travel around the country, get the most from your overseas assignment by learning about your host nation.

 The Cultural Adaptation Program offers guided bus tours to off-base destinations with an emphasis on Japanese culture.
 On these trips, which usually are free or at minimal cost, guests are introduced to local venues and attractions such as museums, festivals, or areas of historical importance.
-Register in person at the Cultural Adaptation Program; Bldg.
-411, 1st floor at the Family Readiness Office.
+Register through Eventbrite at the MCCS IWAKUNI event page.
 Tours are available to all SOFA status personnel and family members.

 The friendly experts at Cultural Adaptation would like to introduce you to our local culture through the exposure to arts, reenacting ancient tradition and lessons.
 Try your hand at Japanese calligraphy!

 These classes, which usually are free or at minimal cost, are available to SOFA status personnel and their family members.
-Register in person at the Cultural Adaptation Program; Bldg.
-411, 1st floor at the Family Readiness Office.
+Register through Eventbrite at the MCCS IWAKUNI event page.

 venture out tour

 Venture Out Tours are the first place to start when you are ready begin exploring off base.
 Local buses and trains can be confusing to foreigners, but after a tour guided by a Cultural Adaptation Specialist, you will know the basics in using public transportation on your own.
 Venture Out Tour destinations include restaurants and grocery stores and focus on acclimating you to dining and shopping off base.